Sparticuz/chromium/README.md

 zip -9 --filesync --move --recurse-paths fonts.zip fonts/
 ```

+Font directories are specified inside of the `fonts.conf` file found inside of the `bin/fonts.tar.br` file.
+These are the default folders:

+- `/var/task/.fonts`
+- `/var/task/fonts`
+- `/opt/fonts`
+- `/tmp/fonts`

 ## Graphics

 By default, this package uses `swiftshader`/`angle` to do CPU acceleration for WebGL.
 This is the only known way to enable WebGL on a serverless platform.
 You can disable WebGL by setting `chromium.setGraphiceMode = false;` _before_ launching Chromium.
 Disabling this will also skip the extract of the `bin/swiftshader.tar.br` file, which saves about a second of initial execution time.
 Disabling graphics is recommended if you know you are not using any WebGL.